Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 You do still have to walk through them, but the focus of the tour will be the Sistine Chapel and Saint Peter's Basilica.

-The rest of the museums are truly wonderful as well.
+The rest of the museums are truly wonderful.

-You have the Raphael rooms, the maps hall, the floor-to-ceiling tapestries, papal apartments, Etruscan art and so much more.
+You have the Raphael rooms, the maps gallery, the floor-to-ceiling tapestries, papal apartments, Etruscan art, and so much more.

-If you are heading to the Vatican in the morning, you could visit Saint Peter’s Basilica first, and the museums later, because the lines at the Vatican museums are more crowded in the mornings.
+If you are heading to the Vatican in the morning, as I said above, I suggest you visit Saint Peter’s Basilica first, and the museums later, because the queues for Saint Peter's Basilica have gotten so long (sometimes it's a 1-2 hour wait to get in!)

-If you go to the Vatican Museums first, just make sure to leave enough time to visit Saint Peters while there is still some daylight, so you can enjoy the sun coming through all the stained glass.
+If you decide to go to the Vatican Museums first, just make sure to leave enough time to stand in line to visit Saint Peter's so that you get inside while there is still some daylight, so you can enjoy the sun coming through all the stained glass.

 On this exclusive tour with Walks of Italy, you will have true VIP access to the Vatican museums - literally accompanying the guard who opens all the doors to get the museums ready for visits.